OpenKore/openkore/openkore/trunk/README.txt

 =========================

 After a long time, OpenKore 2.0.0 has finally been release.
-This is a stable release, and is not beta.
+This is a stable released, and is not beta.
 There are no new features compared to 1.9.4, but many bugs have been fixed.
 Furthermore, iRO (International) support has been restored.